travis-ci/docs-travis-ci-com/user/build-stages.md

 With this new feature you can group jobs together in 'stages'.
 Jobs in a stage run in parallel, and the stages themselves run sequentially, one after another.
-The build fails when any stage fails.
-For example, one deployment job can be run **after several** test jobs have all completed successfully.
+The build fails when any stage fails, i.e. if any job in this stage fails.
+For example, one deployment job can be run **only after several** test jobs have all completed successfully.

-TODO: Does a stage fail if a single job in it fails?

 Assign jobs to stages by adding a stage name to the job configuration in the `jobs.include` section of your `.travis.yml` file: